xigt/lgid/README.md

-GL-frequent      | language mentioned `N+` times in the document GL-most-frequent | language is the most frequently mentioned one GL-most-frequent-code | code is the most frequent one paired with language W-prev           | language mentioned within the IGT's preceding window W-close          | language mentioned within a smaller preceding window W-closest        | language is closest to the IGT in the preceding window
+GL-frequent      | language mentioned `N+` times in the document GL-most-frequent | language is the most frequently mentioned one GL-most-frequent-code | code is the most frequent one paired with language GL-possible-english-word | language name is possibly an English word or name GL-short-lang-name | language name is shorter than short-name-size, and may be a false positive because it occurs as a word in some language
+W-prev           | language mentioned within the IGT's preceding window W-close          | language mentioned within a smaller preceding window W-closest        | language is closest to the IGT in the preceding window